willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * If you are using an internal Bluetooth card, please ensure you are using an external Bluetooth antenna.
   * Lack of external Bluetooth antenna in this case is known to cause tracking issues.
   * If this doesn’t work, please use an external Bluetooth dongle (USB) after disabling the internal Bluetooth.
 * It is important that the device appears under the "Mouse, Keyboard & Pen" category in the Bluetooth settings.
-If under "Other devices" then unpair/pair.
+If under "Other devices" then unpair and pair the device.
 * Remove, un-pair, and power off Bluetooth headphones and speakers.
 These are not supported with Windows Mixed Reality.
 You can use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.

 ### How can I pair my motion controllers to a Windows Mixed Reality headset with built-in Bluetooth radio, or return them to their factory pairing?

 Some Windows Mixed Reality headsets, including the Acer OJO 500 and Samsung Odyssey+, have built-in Bluetooth radios for use with motion controllers.
 The motion controllers that come with these headsets are pre-paired to the headset from the factory, and do not require your PC to have a separate Bluetooth radio.
 These motion controllers _can_ be manually paired to your PC's Bluetooth radio, for example, for use with Windows Mixed Reality headsets that do not have built-in Bluetooth radios.
-To return the motion controllers to their factory pairing, or to pair them with a Windows Mixed Reality headset with built-in Bluetooth radio, simply run the headset's device companion app (for example, the "Acer OJO 500" app or the "Samsung HMD Odyssey+ Setup" app, automatically installed the first time the headset is plugged in) and follow the instructions for motion controller pairing.
+To return the motion controllers to their factory pairing, or to pair them with a Windows Mixed Reality headset with built-in Bluetooth radio, run the headset's device companion app (for example, the "Acer OJO 500" app or the "Samsung HMD Odyssey+ Setup" app, automatically installed the first time the headset is plugged in) and follow the instructions for motion controller pairing.

 ## Performance questions

 ### How can I tell if the Windows Mixed Reality headset is rendering at 60Hz or 90Hz framerate?

-The easiest way to check if Windows Mixed Reality is running at 60 Hz or 90 Hz is to use the [Device Portal](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal) -> Performance tab.
+The easiest way to check if Windows Mixed Reality is running at 60 Hz or 90 Hz is to use the **[Device Portal](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal) > Performance** tab.
-The Headset display -> visual quality settings only affect the rendering of the Windows Mixed Reality Home experience.
+The **Headset display > visual quality settings** only affect the rendering of the Windows Mixed Reality Home experience.
 * If you have a discrete GPU with HDMI 2.0 ports and a CPU with 4+ physical cores, you should be getting 90 Hz.
 * If your GPU only has a HDMI 1.4 output, you can use a DisplayPort to [HDMI 2.0 adapter](https://holodocswiki.com/wiki/Recommended_adapters_for_Windows_Mixed_Reality_Capable_PCs) as a workaround.

 ### What do I do if my PC appears to be running slowly?

 The system may be sluggish for many reasons and in most cases this will subside after a few seconds.
-If you are experiencing this problem over long periods of time:
+If you experience this problem over long periods of time:
 1. Close all unused application on the desktop.
 2. Ensure that your laptop is plugged into a power source.
 3. Ensure that the PC is not warming up.